awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/sns/README.md

 # TypeScript environment for Amazon Simple Notification Service (SNS) examples

-Environment for AWS SDK for JavaScript version 3 (v3) Amazon Simple Notification Service (SNS) examples.
+This is a workspace where you can find working AWS SDK for JavaScript version 3 (v3) SNS examples.

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.

 Once it's released, see the [AWS documentation for these examples](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/sns-examples.html) for the topic containing these examples.

-Amazon Simple Notification Service (SNS) is a fully managed messaging service for both system-to-system and app-to-person (A2P) communication.
+Amazon SNS is a fully managed messaging service for both system-to-system and app-to-person (A2P) communication.

-This is a workspace where you can find working AWS SDK for JavaScript v3 SNS examples.

 **NOTE:** The AWS SDK for JavaScript v3 is written in TypeScript so, for consistency, these examples are also in TypeScript.
 TypeScript extends of JavaScript so these examples can also be run as JavaScript.
 For more information, see [TypeScript homepage](https://www.typescriptlang.org/).